pandaos/panda-launcher/README.md

-# FlymaOS Launcher
+# PandaOS Launcher

-Flyma Launcher is the launcher of FlymaOS.
+Panda Launcher is the launcher of PandaOS.

 ## License

-flyma-launcher is licensed under GPLv3.
+panda-launcher is licensed under GPLv3.